Thomas Barrow (artist)

-Thomas Barrow (born 1938 in Kansas City, Missouri) studied with Aaron Siskind at the Art Institute of Design, Chicago, and graduated with an MA in 1967.
+Thomas Barrow (September 24, 1938 – August 5, 2024) was an American photographer.
+He studied with Aaron Siskind at the Institute of Design, Chicago, and graduated with an MA in 1967.
 He has been at the forefront of a generation of photographers who came of age during the sixties counterculture and has worked with numerous experimental processes.
 In the 1970s he created his Cancellations series in which he manipulated his photographs of buildings and urban landscapes and used an ice pick to manipulate the negatives before printing.
 He has utilized different mediums such as spray paint and builder's caulk to disrupt the pictorial image.
 Often he physically deconstructs and reassembles his prints to draw attention to the materiality of the photograph.
 Barrow has filled multiple roles as curator, editor, educator, and practitioner during his career.
-He held the titles of curator, assistant director and editor at George Eastman House from 1965-1972.
+He held the titles of curator, assistant director and editor at George Eastman House from 1965 to 1972.
 In 1976 Barrow began teaching photography at the University of New Mexico and became Director of the university's Art Museum in 1985.